ahope1/Galactic-Hitchhiker/README.md

 (But because I'd only ever *dabbled* in 6502 machine code programming before now — never mind disassembly and reassembly — I still found that the task of [converting](https://github.com/ahope1/Galactic-Hitchhiker/tree/main/beebify) the game was non-trivial.)

-Read [my blogpost](https://ahopeful.wordpress.com/2022/04/09/galactic-hitchhiker-1980-inspo-a-go-go/) about Galactic Hitchhiker.
+See [my blogpost](https://ahopeful.wordpress.com/2022/04/09/galactic-hitchhiker-1980-inspo-a-go-go/) about Galactic Hitchhiker.

 ## Code